Deforestation in Haiti: Estimates of forest loss

 There have been a number of recent national-level forest cover estimates conducted for Haiti, each employing different standards of definition for what constitutes a forest.
 One study found less than 1% of original primary forest in Haiti based an "old-growth forest", "primordial", or "virgin forest" definition.
-Another study, applying the United Nation’s FAO standard forest definition, found approximately 30% forest cover.
+Another study, applying the United Nations' FAO standard forest definition, found approximately 30% forest cover.

 These differences in forest cover estimates for Haiti are emblematic of the different ways people conceptualize and classify what constitutes a forest.
 Classifications are driven in part by the different viewpoints and agendas of academics, conservationists, policy-makers, and practitioners.
 The large number of different forest definitions employed in estimates of forest cover—and their varying results—is a well-known global phenomenon and has been well-documented.

 The island of Hispaniola was first colonized by humans 6,000 years ago and the population size was likely more than one million when the European colonists first arrived in 1492.
 Those original inhabitants used trees and caused extinctions of birds and mammals.
 Nonetheless, the greatest deforestation occurred after 1492.

 Before the quantitative analysis of aerial photos and satellite imagery, starting in the 1980s, the pattern and rate of deforestation in Haiti is essentially unknown except for anecdotal reports.
 However, those quantitative analyses published since 1980 have differed in their estimates of "forest cover", ranging from <1% to 32% of the total land area, with most reporting very low estimates, such as one or two percent.

 The most-recent study, published in the journal Forests in 2021, found "a 35% increase [in tree cover] from 2002 to 2010".